joii2020/eip712/README.md

 #### C testcases
 Verify that the C code is executed correctly and check for memory problems, Also need to write fuzzing tests.

-#### Contract Testcases
+## NOTE
+* Only functions declared in eip712.h are tested
-Test cases that are actually executed in the contract, use rust.
+* Tests are executed directly in ckb-debugger
+* All strings must be \0 terminated